Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.3.
 British Sovereign Base Areas on Cyprus

-The British Sovereign Base Areas of Akrotiri and Dhekelia[18] (98 square miles total area) retained special status, and British personnel were and are governed by legislative acts specific to those areas.
+The British Sovereign Base Areas of Akrotiri and Dhekelia (ninety-eight square miles total area) retained special status,[18] and British personnel were and are governed by legislative acts specific to those areas.
 British control of the area was fixed under Appendix A of the Treaty Concerning the Establishment of the Republic of Cyprus.
-See the Privy Council site for its jurisdiction to hear appeals from those areas, and the Cyprus Government site regarding their future status in relation to European Union accession.
+See the Judicial Committee of the Privy Council site for its jurisdiction to hear appeals from those areas and the Cyprus Government site regarding their future status in relation to European Union accession.
 See below regarding the British Sovereign Base Areas, and see the Declaration of H.M.
-Government on its law-making policy (Appendix O of the Constitution — another copy).
-(2011 commitment to SBAs)
+Government on its law-making policy: Appendix O regarding the Administration of the Sovereign Base Areas, being those areas mentioned in Article 1 of the Treaty concerning the Establishment of the Republic of Cyprus (2011 commitment to SBAs).

 Case law: